- Councillor Code of Conduct

 Documents Available for Public Inspection

-The following documents are available for public inspection in accordance with Section 222 of the Local Government Act 1989 and Regulation 12 "Documents to be made available for public inspection" in the Local Government (General) Regulations 2015.
+The following documents are available for public inspection in accordance with sections 11 and 47 of the Local Government Act 2020 and section 224 of the Local Government Act 1989.

-- A register of authorised officers appointed under section 224 of the Act;
+- A register of authorised officers appointed under section 224 of the Local Government Act 1989.